CNES/processing-chain-guidelines/docs/index.md

 ## Levels of Best Practices

-In order to facilitate the understanding and implementation of best practices, they are categorized into three levels: Gold, Silver, and Bronze.
+In order to facilitate the understanding and implementation of best practices, they are categorized into three levels: Mandatory, Recommanded, and Best Pratices.
 Each level corresponds to a set of requirements and recommendations that guide the design and development of data processing chains.

 The purpose of these levels is to provide a clear framework for developers, helping them prioritize their efforts and ensure that their processing chains meet the necessary standards for deployment and maintenance.